 Condition of Stay

 To protect the victims in the shelter, the location of the shelter cannot be publicised.
-Anyone who wishes to contact the management staff of the shelter can:

 - Canned goods (Corned beef, luncheon meat, sardines, beans, mushroom, soup, tuna)